Krasnohvardiiske Raion: Demographics

-As of the Ukrainian national census in 2001, the district had a population of 93,782 inhabitants.
+As of the Ukrainian national census in 2001, the raion had a population of 93,782 inhabitants.
 The population of the raion is diverse.
 People with an ethnic Russian background make up the largest group (48.7%), followed by ethnic Ukrainians (29.3%) and Crimean Tatars (16.7%).
 Other notable groups are Belarusians, Armenians, Germans and Tatars.
 The exact ethnic composition was as follows:

 Settlements

 The raion contains two urban-type settlements: Krasnohvardiiske and Oktiabrske, and eighty-two villages, including: